czepluch/writings/security/intro-to-better-opsec.md

 **Browser:** Firefox and Orion

-**VPN:** ProtonVPN or ExpressVPN depending on country or feature I need, dAppNode, as always-on VPN connection and Ethereum RPC
+**VPN:** ProtonVPN or ExpressVPN, depending on country or feature I need. dAppNode, as always-on VPN connection and Ethereum RPC

 **Email:** ProtonMail - I really like the whole suite of tools they offer and will probably switch to them for everything eventually when other subscriptions run out